czbiohub-sf/scell_lung_adenocarcinoma/README.md

 **_NI02_epi_subset_and_cluster.Rmd_**: Imports .RData object from NI01.
 In this script we subset the cells to only those that are epithelial and re cluster cells.
 The resulting subset object is saved at the end of the script as _"NI02_Epi_Seurat_object_clustered.RData"_.

 **_NI03_inferCNV.Rmd_**: Imports .RData object from NI02.
+Creates the input for InferCNV.

-In this script we use InferCNV to identify cancer and non-cancer epithelial cells.
+**_NI03.1_Running_inferCNV_R3_4_4.Rmd_**: Imports the input files generated from NI03 (stored in inferCNV_nodups in the Data_input folder(see above)).
+In this script we use InferCNV in R3.4.4 to identify cancer and non-cancer epithelial cells.
 The cells are annotated and the resulting object is saved at the end of the script as "NI03_epithelial_annotated_tumor.RData".

 **_NI04_Cancer_cells_DEgenes.Rmd_**: Imports .RData object generated from NI03.
 In this script we subset the data to cancer cells only and then find the differenitailly expressed genes from three comparisions: 1.
 TN vs PER, 2.
 TN vs PD, and 3.
 PER vs PD.
 The cancer cell only object is saved as _"NI04_tumor_seurat_object.RData"_.